New COVID-19 testing options available by appointment only.*

 - Persons without symptoms who are prioritized by health departments or clinicians, for any reason, including but not limited to public health monitoring, sentinel surveillance or screening of other individuals without symptoms according to state and local plans

-The CDC suggests testing individuals:
+The CDC suggests testing individuals without symptoms:

 - Persons with known or suspected exposure to COVID-19